 With more than 350 different roles making up our workforce, we want to open pupils' eyes and minds to the wide range of opportunities that are available for everyone, to raise aspirations and help you meet the Department for Education's careers strategy.
-This year, the competition asks pupils to focus on the variety of diverse job roles in the NHS.
-This is especially meaningful since the NHS celebrates its 75th birthday in 2023.
-So, instead of creating a "thank you" to the NHS, your pupils will be showcasing some of the 350+ roles in the health service.
+The competition encourages pupils to explore the variety of diverse job roles in the NHS and realise that anyone can do any role, regardless of background.
+Pupils are asked to create a piece of artwork or writing that showcases the variety of NHS jobs while challenging gender stereotypes in such careers.